PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 ***
 ## Server Setup

 Configure a Debian 10 server with auto-updates, security and SSH access.
-Ports 80, 443, 8448 and 3478 will need to be open for the web service, synapse federation and the coturn service.
+Ports 80/tcp, 443/tcp, 8448/tcp, 3478/tcp, 4443/tcp and 10000/udp will need to be open for the web service, synapse federation, coturn service and jitsi service.
 ***
 ## DNS Records